 The graduate program in history at Saint Louis University is one of the oldest in the country, granting its first Ph.D. in 1919.
 Today, the tradition of excellence is continued by training students in a variety of historical fields.

-SLU's history Ph.D. program ranks among the top-100 history programs in the nation according to U.S. News & World Report.
+SLU's Doctor of Philosophy in History program ranks among the top history programs in the nation, according to U.S. News & World Report.
 SLU's history program offers students internationally renowned faculty, an outstanding mentoring program and high-quality professional training.

 History doctoral students at SLU choose a specialized area of study from the following concentrations:

-History graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis itself, including relationships with sites such as the Missouri Historical Society, the Jefferson National Expansion Memorial, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the Sheldon Galleries, the Contemporary Art Museum, the Saint Louis Art Museum, the Missouri Botanical Garden and the Historic Landmarks Association.
+History graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis and Madrid, including sites such as the Jesuit Archives and Research Center, the Missouri Historical Society, the Gateway Arch National Park, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the Sheldon Galleries, the Contemporary Art Museum, the Saint Louis Art Museum, the Missouri Botanical Garden and the Historic Landmarks Association.
+The timing of coursework also facilitates trips abroad for students studying history outside of U.S. borders.

 Student transcripts, grade point average and English proficiency (if applicable).
 Each item in the application package is required for an applicant to be reviewed.

-Proof of competency in one foreign language is required through a written examination administered by the department or successful completion of graduate translation courses.
+Proof of competency in non-English languages is required through a written examination administered by the department or successful completion of graduate translation courses.

-Doctoral students in medieval and early modern European history are required to display reading proficiency in Latin as well as one additional foreign language.
-All other Ph.D. students must demonstrate proficiency in two foreign languages.
-For doctoral students in U.S. history, approved courses in research methods may replace the second language.
+Doctoral students in medieval and early modern European history are required to display reading proficiency in Latin as well as one additional non-English language.
+Ph.D. students in world history or modern European history must demonstrate proficiency in two non-English languages.
+Doctoral students in U.S. history are required to demonstrate proficiency in one non-English language.

-Completed applications with all materials for admission and financial aid must be received by Jan.
-15. Students are not admitted in the spring or summer semester.
+Completed applications with all admission and financial aid materials must be received by Jan.
+15 for the following fall semester.
+Students are not admitted in the spring or summer semester.

 A standing graduate applicant review committee meets just after the expiration of the application deadline.
 The committee reviews each item of every complete application.
 The committee makes its applicant selections by the beginning of March.